faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

+First of all, I enjoyed listening and reading Tad Callister's talk.
+I think he does well in pointing out some of the tension in the historical record with the stated translation process.

 > It is good to be with you today.
 I love BYU.
 It is where I attended school, where I met my wonderful wife, and where all six of our children have attended.

 I also love BYU.
 As either a professor or a student I spent about a quarter of my life there.
 I also met my wife there!